-A bacterium, virus or fungus entering the joint can sometimes cause inflammation.
+A bacterium, virus, or fungus that enters a joint can sometimes cause inflammation.

 Uric acid builds up and accumulates in some people and forms needle-like crystals in the joint, resulting in sudden spikes of extreme joint pain or a gout attack.

-It commonly affects a single joint or a small number of joints, such as the big toe and hands, and usually affects the extremities.
-This is thought to be due in part to the increased formation of uric acid crystals in cooler joints, i.e. those not close to the main warmth of the body.
+It commonly affects a single joint or a small number of joints, such as the big toe and hands.
+It usually affects the extremities.
+One theory is that uric acid crystals form in cooler joints, away from the main warmth of the body.

 Some of the more common types of arthritis are discussed below.